noshjelson/exr-sbs-converter/readme.md

    - Select the folder and click "OK"

 3. **Choose What to Convert**
-   - You'll see a list of your shots
+   - You'll see a list of your shots (use the mouse wheel to scroll)
    - Check the boxes next to shots you want to convert
    - Shots already converted will be grayed out